-"I cannot thank Spirol International enough for their generous donation to fund our iPad program," said Rick Lepore, Director of Technology at SJS.
-"The iPad program here at SJS has been a blessing to the development of our students' ever building knowledge of technology.
-It is great preparation for them in their future education."
 During the summer of 2019, Spirol awarded SJS an additional grant of \$30,000 in order to refurbish a classroom space into a new Learning Center, now known as the Bishop Vincent J. Hines Learning Center.
 The grant not only funded new equipment and technology for the room, it also helped to pay for a part-time Learning Specialist for the 2019-20 school year.
 "The Bishop Hines Learning Center has had a tremendous impact on our school community," said Sizemore.
 "Not only are students with learning needs able to receive one on one assistance from Mrs. Nancy Beeman, our Learning Specialist, we also have a professional space for our colleagues from Thompson to provide Title 1 and Speech related services to our students.
 Additionally, our after school clubs gather in the Learning Center virtually every day of the week to enhance the student experience at SJS.'
-To find informamore tion for the 2020-21 school year, contact please SJS at (860) 923-2090 or e-mail to Sizemore at dsizemore@sjschoolng. com.
-Additional information about the school can be found on its website, schoolofstjoseph. with Sizemore can be scheduled as well as a prospective student spending a Shadow Day at SJS.
+To find out informamore tion for the 2020-21 school year, contact please SJS at (860) 923-2090 or e-mail to Sizemore at dsizemore@sjschoolng. com.
+Additional information about the school can be found on its website, WWW. schoolofstjoseph. org.
+A guided tour with Sizemore can be scheduled as well as a prospective student spending a Shadow Day at SJS.
 The next Open House that SJS will host for families will be Sunday, March 29 from 8:30 a.m. to 11:30 a.m.
 The Open House will be paired with a Sunday Breakfast that will run simultaneously where guided tours will be offered by current SJS families as well as faculty members.
 Breakfast is complementary for all prospective families.
 Finally, the Easter Bunny will also be "coming to town" on March 29 for special photo opportunities.